hasker/hasker.github.io/index.md

 layout: home
 ---

-The YuHasker Family Office serves as the investing are of Betty and Geoffrey YuHasker.
+The YuHasker Family Office functions as the investing arm of Betty and Geoffrey YuHasker with a focus on absolute returns.

+## Core Strategies
+- crypto
+- defi
+- venture capital
+- direct angel investmenting
+- arbitrage
+- public equities